hipay/hipay-docs/hipay-direct-integration-wizishop/1-presentation.md

 ## 3. HiPay Professional back office

 Log in to your HiPay Professional back office.
-To do so, go on the [HiPay Professional website](https://www.hipaydirect.com) and click on "LOGIN".
+To do so, go to the [HiPay website](https://hipay.com/product-professional/), click on "Login" and choose "Professional".

 ## 4. API credentials

-On the HiPay Professional back office, click on the API link of the Integration menu:
+In the HiPay Professional back office, click on the API link of the Integration menu:

 ![HiPay Professional back office - API](images/hipay_api.png)

-Then, find your credentials:
+Then look for your credentials:

 ![HiPay Professional back office - API](images/hipay_credentials.png)